aniketjivani/aniketjivani/README.md

 Student at University of Michigan

-🔭 Working on uncertainty quantification for computationally expensive simulation models!
+Working on uncertainty quantification for computationally expensive simulation models

-Nothing fancy over here, just bad code ;)